Ray Bennett

 Ray Bennett (born May 17, 1962) is a Canadian ice hockey coach.
-He served as an assistant coach in the National Hockey League with the Los Angeles Kings from 1999 to 2006 and the St. Louis Blues from 2007-2017.
-He is currently an assistant coach with the Colorado Avalanche and a Stanley Cup Champion.
+He served as an assistant coach in the National Hockey League with the Los Angeles Kings from 1999 to 2006 and the St. Louis Blues from 2007-2017 and was an assistant coach with the Colorado Avalanche from 2017-2025.
+Ray is currently an assistant coach with the New York Islanders.

 Prior to joining the National Hockey League, Bennett served two seasons as the head coach of the Red Deer College men's ice hockey team.